-The effects of midazolam can be accentuated by CNS depressants, such as narcotics and alcohol g) Dosage
+The effects of midazolam can be accentuated by CNS depressants such as opioids and alcohol g) Dosage

-Administer 0.05 mg/kg (2-5 mg) slow IVP over 1-2 minutes, while maintaining systolic BP greater than 90 mmHg.
+Administer 0.05 mg/kg, slow IVP over 1-2 minutes, while maintaining systolic BP greater than 90 mmHg.
+Maximum single dose is 5 mg.
+(NEW '14)